 - Acknowledge the employees' successes in the workplace and reward major accomplishments

-New managers should consult with human resources administrators for guidance on to how to handle behavior, attitude, or performance issues.
+New managers should consult with human resources administrators for guidance on how to handle behavior, attitude, or performance issues.

 When issues come up, there are several ways new managers can approach them:

-- firmly but caringly explain the issue
+- firmly but caringly explain the issues

 If mistakes are made, the damage is not irreparable.
 Employees usually will give new managers a grace period during the first few months.
 Everyone makes mistakes from time to time.
-When employees see that managers are willing to give them some leeway and are making positive changes at an acceptable pace, trust and healthy relationships can be rebuilt over time.
+When employees see that managers are willing to give them some leeway and are making positive changes at an acceptable pace, trust and healthy relationships can be built over time.

 © 2015 Carola Finch